gazebosim/gz-harmonic/highlights.md

 - [Add Python message generation](https://github.com/gazebosim/gz-msgs/pull/362)
 - [Generate messages in downstream builds](https://github.com/gazebosim/gz-msgs/pull/339)

+ * This re-works message generation both in the way that gz-msgs builds messages from protobuf definitions, as well as exports the functionality to downstream developers.
+Developers can now easily generate their own message definitions that are compatible with Gazebo tooling, such as msgs or transport.

 ## gazebosim/gz-physics:
 - [Mimic constraint feature using bullet-featherstone](https://github.com/gazebosim/gz-physics/pull/517)
 - [dartsim: Add support for joints in worlds](https://github.com/gazebosim/gz-physics/pull/501)
 - [Support fluid added mass](https://github.com/gazebosim/gz-physics/pull/384), [gz-physics#462](https://github.com/gazebosim/gz-physics/pull/462)
+ * Adds support for simulating the virtual mass of the displaced volume of objects that are moving through fluids.
 - [Add bullet-featherstone plugin](https://github.com/gazebosim/gz-physics/pull/373), [gz-physics#434](https://github.com/gazebosim/gz-physics/pull/434)
+ * Adds support for Bullet's featherstone implementation, which is a technique using a reduced coordinate respresentation of open kinematic chains.
+For simulations involving open kinematic chains, RTF performance may be better under this plugin.

 ## gazebosim/gz-rendering:
 - [Add Projector](https://github.com/gazebosim/gz-rendering/pull/845)